 Dispose of your unused and unwanted medications to help keep your family and our community safe!
 There are 24-hour drop-off services available in the main lobby of your local police department – no questions asked.
 To use just place your prescriptions and over-the-counter pills in a clear sandwich bag and place the sandwich bag in the slot located on the collection box.
-DURING THE COVID-19 PANDEMIC, CALL YOUR LOCAL POLICE DEPARTMENT BEFOREHAND TO ASK IF THEIR LOBBY IS OPEN TO THE PUBLIC.
 Some pharmacies also collect unwanted and unused medications.
 Check with your pharmacist to see which types of medications they may accept.

 You can also attend an unwanted medication disposal day drop-off event throughout the year and/or participate in the Drug Enforcement Agency’s (DEA) National Take Back Day.
 For more information on these events click here.